Canning Apple Pie Filling

 Recipes Using Apple Pie Filling

 I’m not gonna lie.
 I like to eat apple pie filling out of the can.
+Or on pancakes or waffles.
 Or over ice cream.
 Or in apple cobbler.
 But there are so many recipes that use apple pie filling.
 Here are just a few of our favorites.

 • Cinnamon Rolls with Apple Pie Filling.
 Make our homemade cinnamon rolls, but use apple pie filling as the filling for the rolls.
 Bake as the recipe suggests.
 So good!